sneharai4/python-hpedockerplugin/docs/manual_install_guide_hpe_3par_plugin_with_openshift_kubernetes.md

 >
 >Save and exit

-5. Restart the Docker daemon
+5. Restart the Docker daemon(Not needed for SLES)

 ```
 $ systemctl daemon-reload